-Abu Arfa was arrested on May 11 by Palestinian security forces, according to his father, who told Shihab that his son was taken from their home by the Palestinian Intelligence Services for reasons linked to his work as a journalist.
+Abu Arafa was arrested on May 11 by Palestinian security forces, according to his father, who told Shihab that his son was taken from their home by the Palestinian Intelligence Services for reasons linked to his work as a journalist.
 The father said he is worried Abu Arafa has been abused in custody.
-On July 26, a court in Hebron sentenced Abu Arfa to three months in prison and a fine of 500 Jordanian dinars (US$700) after finding him guilty of "resisting the policies of the authorities" in connection with his reporting, Rimah Mubarak, director of Shihab, told CPJ.
+On July 26, a court in Hebron sentenced Abu Arafa to three months in prison and a fine of 500 Jordanian dinars (US$700) after finding him guilty of "resisting the policies of the authorities" in connection with his reporting, Rimah Mubarak, director of Shihab, told CPJ.

 The Palestinian Authority is holding at least one other journalist in the West Bank.
 Tareq Abu Zaid, a reporter for the Gaza-based Al-Aqsa satellite channel, was sentenced in January by a Palestinian Authority military court to 18 months in prison for allegedly "transferring information and money" in violation of the law.
 The station was outlawed in the West Bank by the Palestinian Authority in 2007, CPJ research shows.